Goudi coup: Stalemate

 The negotiations dragged on, and Colonel Zorbas lacked the political skills to keep up with the seasoned veterans on the government side.
 Mavromichalis, in securing passage of a large number of mildly reformist bills, implemented part of the programme demanded by the Military League, this time under threat of an actual military takeover.
-Thus, the general staff was reorganised and those close to Constantine (such as Ioannis Metaxas) were removed while budget cuts were made in order to finance army modernisation.
+Thus, the general staff was reorganised, and those close to Constantine (such as Ioannis Metaxas) were removed while budget cuts were made in order to finance army modernisation.
 But his government clearly showed that the old system endured: only Finance Minister Athanasios Eftaxias had reformist ideas.
-With the revolution running out of steam, the League began to crumble.
+With the revolution running out of steam, the league began to crumble.
 It was not a real political movement: its ideology and programme lacked coherence; its leaders were popular but unskilled.
-They were above all soldiers ill at ease outside their barracks.
-The League had known how to link its corporatist demands to public discontent by using populist and nationalist slogans, but it unsettled the bourgeoisie.
-Although it saw the necessity of modernising the country, the middle classes feared the drift towards a military dictatorship, considered deleterious to the normal progress of affairs.
+They were, above all, soldiers ill at ease outside their barracks.
+The league knew how to link its corporatist demands to public discontent by using populist and nationalist slogans, but it unsettled the bourgeoisie.
+Although it saw the necessity of modernising the country, the middle classes feared the drift towards a military dictatorship, which was considered deleterious to the regular progress of affairs.